UPWELLING

 State assessment/description

-The indicator allows the characterization of areas favorable to the occurrence of the upwelling phenomenon, without directly indicating a quantification.
-The update of the indicator with 2023 data highlighted a general stability in the number of favorable cases for the development of the upwelling phenomenon along the Italian coasts compared to 2022.
-As shown in Table 1, the stations in the Tyrrhenian area show very low frequencies of winds favorable to the generation of upwelling, while in the Adriatic Sea, these frequencies are generally higher, also thanks to the contribution of the Bora, a strong wind blowing from the Northeast that generates upwelling along the eastern coastline of the basin.
-The stations in the Ionian Sea and the Strait of Sicily indicate these areas as favorable for the generation of upwelling.
-A significant increase was recorded in 2023 compared to 2022 at the Porto Empedocle station.
-The Strait of Messina area is confirmed, as also known from literature, as an area strongly affected by upwelling mainly due to hydrodynamic phenomena, as the Ionian waters of the Strait are indeed colder than those of the surrounding basins.
-In 2023, moreover, compared to 2022, a further significant increase in winds favorable to the generation of upwelling was detected in the Ionian area near Crotone and a moderate decrease at the Ancona and Palermo stations.
-The station that generally indicates the most favorable area for the generation of upwelling phenomena is always Carloforte.
+As can be seen from Table 1, the stations located in the Tyrrhenian area show very low frequencies of winds favorable to the generation of upwelling, while in the Adriatic Sea, these frequencies are on average higher, thanks also to the contribution of the Bora, a strong wind that blows from the North-East and which generates upwelling along the coastal line to the East of the basin.
+The stations located in the Ionian Sea and in the Sicilian Channel indicate these areas as favorable for the generation of upwelling.
+A significant increase was recorded in 2024, compared to 2023, at the Ancona station.
+The area of the Strait of Messina is confirmed to be, as also known from the literature, an area strongly affected by upwelling mainly due to hydrodynamic phenomena; the ionic waters of the Strait are in fact colder than those of the surrounding basins.
+Also in 2024, as in 2023, an increase in winds favorable to the generation of upwelling in the Ionian area near Crotone was maintained compared to 2022.
+Furthermore, a moderate increase was recorded at the stations of Bari, Ortona, Palermo, Ravenna, Vieste and Venice.
+The station that generally indicates the most favorable area for the generation of upwelling phenomena is always that of Carloforte.

 Trend assessment/description